Mar 4, 2022

 NICK LANE: I personally think life started in deep sea hydrothermal vents.
 You can get these vents anywhere.
 Some of them can be very deep, five or six kilometers down.

-LULU: Way beneath the surface of the water, far from any sunlight, where the heat from inside the earth is like churning up and creating these craggy rock structures.
+LULU: Way beneath the surface of the water, far from any sunlight, where the heat from inside the Earth is churning up and creating these craggy rock structures.

 NICK LANE: They can be beautiful spires, pinnacles of rock 60 meters tall.
 I mean, I like to think of them as Gothic cathedrals or something.
 They're full of little details, little doodles of rock, and they're beautiful things to look at.

-NICK LANE: The amazing thing about these vents is they—they mimic the structure of cells in that it’s kind of a round space with a wall around it.
-And you can think of a cell as kind of a— a bag of solution with a — with a membrane around it.
+NICK LANE: The amazing thing about these vents is they—they mimic the structure of cells in that it's kind of a round space with a wall around it.
+And you can think of a cell as kind of a bag of solution with a—with a membrane around it.

-NICK LANE: That’s making these gasses react together to form organic chemicals, which are forming inside the pores themselves.
-They will form spontaneously in this kind of environment into what we call protocells — a little bit optimistically maybe — but effectively, the membrane around the bag of water with some stuff inside.
+NICK LANE: That's making these gases react together to form organic molecules, which are forming inside the pores themselves.
+They will form spontaneously in this kind of environment into what we call protocells—a little bit optimistically maybe—but effectively, a membrane around a bag of water with some stuff inside.

 NICK LANE: Yes.
 It's got the right materials and it's got the structure.
-And I think that's what's been missing from the chemistry and it's what's missing from the soup and it's what's missing from, you know, delivery of organic molecules from space by panspermia.
+And I think that's what's been missing from the chemistry, and it's what's missing from the soup and it's what's missing from, you know, delivery of organic molecules from space by panspermia.
 It ends up in a soup.
 How does that soup form structure?
-Well, the Earth itself forms the structure for you in the first place in — in these hydrothermal vents.
-There is a beautiful link between the geology of the planet, with active volcanic systems and active turnover of the surface of the planet and the — and the bottom of the oceans, and the way that living cells work.
+Well, the Earth itself forms the structure for you in the first place in these hydrothermal vents.
+There is a beautiful link between the geology of the planet, with active volcanic systems and active turnover of the surface of the planet and the bottom of the oceans, and the way that living cells work.
 It's as if a living planet gives rise to living cells, which have the same structure.
-They’re — both the planet and the cell is a little bit like a battery.
-It’s got a positive charge outside, a negative charge inside…
+They're—both the planet and the cell is a little bit like a battery.
+It's got a positive charge outside, a negative charge inside.

-LATIF: Wow, that is very cool.
-But Lulu, you’ve been — you’ve been championing chaos this whole time and now you’re serving up a story that’s like — this — to me this is like, this is order.
+LATIF: Wow, that is very cool!
+But Lulu, like, you've been—you've been championing chaos this whole time, and now you're serving up a story that's like—to me this is like, this is order.

-LATIF: Like, like that the — right.
-Like the soup or the panspermia are both chaotic.
-Like some random thing just fell to earth or a random lightning bolt hit a random, you know, piece of gas at the right time.
+LATIF: Like, that the—yeah, right.
+Like, the soup or the panspermia are both, like, very chaotic.
+Like, some random thing just fell to Earth, or a random lightning bolt hit a random, you know, piece of gas at the right time.
 Like, those are pretty chaotic.
-But if it’s like, Oh look, there’s this chimney that was being built and there were a whole bunch of them and they had the exactly right gradient and the right this and the right that, then it’s a very orderly thing.
+But if it's like, oh look, there's this chimney that was being built, and there were a whole bunch of them and they had the exactly right gradient and the right this and the right that, then it's a very orderly thing.

 LATIF: Yeah.